Semiparametric Single-Index Estimation for Average Treatment Effects: Conclusion

 In this section, we compare the finite sample performance of our approach with two alternative approaches in \cite{Liu2018} and \cite{sun2021estimation}.
-Both papers assume the boundedness of the link function and the boundedness of function support, imposing additional constraints on the asymptotic theory and numerical performance.
+Both of these papers assume boundedness of the link function and the function support, which imposes additional constraints on their asymptotic theory and numerical performance.
 We use the following four DGPs with unbounded link function and unbounded support for propensity score functions.

 {\bf Setting 11A}: $g_0(X^{\prime}\theta_0) = 10\exp(X^{\prime}\theta_0)$, where $\theta_0 = (\theta_{0,1}, \theta_{0,2})^{\prime} = (0.8,-0.6)^{\prime}$ and the vector of covariates $X=(X_{1}, X_{2})^{\prime}$ are generated from independent standard normal distributions $N(0,1)$.
 The propensity score function is defined as $D = \Lambda \big( g_0(X'\theta_{0}) \big)$ and the outcome model is generated as $Y=\beta_d D + X_{1}+ X_{2} + \epsilon$, where $\epsilon \sim N(0,1)$ and $\beta_d = 1$.